zyesnazarov/California_market_ML_deployment/README.md

 - **Continuous Deployment**: Set up continuous integration and deployment pipelines to streamline updates and maintenance of the application.

 You can access the deployed application [here](https://california-house-pricing-1ca4e6b4baf7.herokuapp.com/).

-### Why California Housing?

-California is known for its diverse real estate market, influenced by factors such as economic conditions, geographic location, population density, and infrastructure development.
-By focusing on the California Housing Dataset, this project provides a practical example of how machine learning can be applied to real estate data to inform decision-making, investment strategies, and urban planning.